IFMLA: Your Guide to Intermittent FMLA Leave Rules and Rights

 Intermittent FMLA

-Intermittent FMLA is leave taken pursuant to the Family Medical Leave Act (FMLA) for a single injury, taken in separate, non-consecutive time periods rather than a single span of time.
+Intermittent FMLA is leave taken pursuant to the Family and Medical Leave Act (FMLA) for a single injury, taken in separate, non-consecutive time periods rather than a single span of time.

 FMLA Intermittent Leave

-January 2009 and February 2013 saw the institution of new FMLA regulations which made important changes in how employers must administer the legalities of the FMLA.
+January 2009 and February 2013 saw the institution of new FMLA regulations, which made important changes in how employers must administer the legalities of the FMLA.

 Leave under the FMLA in certain situations may be intermittent or taken pursuant to a “reduced leave schedule” which shortens an employee’s normal daily or weekly work schedule.
 This leave is available for a defined period of time upon submission by the employee of documentation that intermittent or reduced leave schedule is medically required.

-When Is Intermittent FMLA Leave Available?
+When is Intermittent FMLA Leave Available?

 Intermittent FMLA is available to employees when he or she has a serious health condition which prevents the employee from doing his or her job or for employees with family members requiring care for a serious health condition.
 Family members include spouse, child, and parent.
 The caregiving services can be either physical or emotional or both and include transportation services.